Losing weight? Be sure to pack a healthy, satisfying lunch

 In a smaller container, mix your veggies and a little chopped cheese and/or meat (optional) with the salad dressing.
 Cover and place both containers, along with an ice pack, into your lunch bag and go!
 At lunchtime, you’ll have a salad of crisp, cold greens with marinated veggies.

-I love iced tea, so I always add my favorite home-brewed blend of green and black tea, packed in a reuseable container.
+I love iced tea, so I always add my favorite home-brewed blend of green and black tea, packed in a reusable container.

 The great thing about this lunch is that it’s such a simple concept, with endless variations.
 Your lunches can be a fabulous reflection of seasonal organic delights (for example, now that it’s summer my favorite veggie mix is tomato, cucumber, onion, and mozzarella cheese – delicious in the Italian dressing marinade!).

-Best of all, I can pack this lunch in less than 5 minutes and enjoy a salad that’s fresh and delicious enough to make my restaurant-bound colleagues weep with envy.
+Best of all, I can pack this lunch in less than 5 minutes and enjoy a salad with sun-dried tomatoes that’s fresh and delicious enough to make my restaurant-bound colleagues weep with envy.
 And I don’t have to worry about leaving a tip.

 Do you have any great tips for packing a lunch for work?
 Please share with us!